pandemicsyn/llamalake/slides.md

 - theres mypy protobuf plugin \o/
 - [open-tracing](https://github.com/opentracing-contrib/python-grpc) support looks like its g2g.
 - python grpc has some quirks
   - interceptor's status is confusing.
-Random posts indicating its not implemented as it was spec'd.
-Some helper lib's exist: https://grpc-interceptor.readthedocs.io/en/latest/ , but mostly fine
+Random posts indicating its not implemented as it was spec'd
   - repeated values  (can't assign directly, extend/append)
   - asyncio version technically still beta but "stable" api sig
+- Some meltano.core improvements:
-- Have some "ClickExceptions" too far back (mostly in parser) that should not be ClickExceptions.
+  - Have some "ClickExceptions" too far back (mostly in parser) that should not be ClickExceptions
-- couple of log lines reference "cli" but are actually agnostic
+  - couple of log lines reference the cli but are actually agnostic
-- really need the ability to turn off the ETL log for jobs and a more generic way to hook in custom IO.
+  - really need the ability to turn off the ETL log for jobs
-- fork() complaints ? not sure whats up.
-GIL still a problem because python gonna python
+- fork() complaints ? not sure whats up
+- GIL still a problem because python gonna python

 ---

+## My criteria for success

+✔ From my local console fire a GRPC message at a remote service (running in docker, or a remote vm)

+✔ Have the remote service return a message confirming submission, or an error if the parsing fails (i.e. you ask it to do a remote meltano run tap tap target)

+✔ Have the remote service perform the meltano run call using `meltano.core` NOT simply invoking the meltano cli.

+✔ Have the remote service finish the meltano run and log the result to the remote console or a remote log file.

+## Bonus content

+✔ Remote service returns job info

+~~Use GRPC streaming to stream the logs back to the client in real time.~~

+x Planetscale for a meltano.db

+✔ Evaluate [buf](https://buf.build) and publish the schema to the public registry

-### What did I learn - mysql/planetscale
+### Bonus content - mysql/planetscale

 ## Meltano + Planetscale: :((((